 - Weight distribution, these packs are similar in shape to a suitcase and not exactly good for long distances on your back.
 The ergonomics and weight distribution just aren’t there.

-It really depends on individual comfort when it comes to determining which convertible backpack is for you.
-I’ve seen a few interesting designs that may work well for a traveler who’s on the go with short weekend trips, but I personally don’t see a ton of practicality extending beyond that.
+It really depends on individual comfort when it comes to determining which bag is right for you.
+I’ve seen a few interesting designs that may work well for a traveler who’s on the go with short weekend trips.
+I personally don’t see a ton of practicality extending beyond that.
 For me, a traditional bag, or duffel bag are far more stylish and just as practical, but to each their own.
-Every world traveler is different, like us!

 There really is no way to go wrong with what is your world travel backpack.
 It’s all about personal preference and where you are in life.
 As a twenty-five-year-old guy, outdoor activities are very appealing to me, not to mention I feel I have a strong back so carrying around a top-loading pack was my choice.

 - Top-Loading: Adventure enthusiast.
 Hiking.
 Likes to walk and hitch-hike.
 Long haul.

 - Panel-loading: Quick moving.
-Mostly moving from city to city, or town to town.
+Mostly moving from city to city or town to town.
 Long haul.